 - Easy apple sandwiches with chicken & bacon (pictured below)

 - Egg muffins with cheese – These muffins only take 10 minutes of hands-on prep time.
 I usually make them as an on-the-go breakfast, but they’re a good lunch option, too.

 - For sandwiches, this paleo bread recipe works beautifully

 Quick & Easy Options

-While I usually cook from scratch, there are times when keeping my sanity dictates tossing a few convenience items into my cart.
+While I usually cook from scratch, there are times whenpre-made options make more sense.
 Here’s what I buy:

 - Grass-Fed Beef, Habanero & Cherry EPIC Bar

 - Wild Salmon & Smoked Maple EPIC Bar

 - Grass-Fed Venison, Sea salt & Pepper EPIC Bar